nfinnegan/reactqr_split/README.md

 ### Modify variables for your own usage

-1. In `App.js` modify the 'QRURL` variable to the GitHub Pages URL you previoiusly copied
+1. In `App.js` modify the `QRURL` variable to the GitHub Pages URL you previoiusly copied
 2. In `index.js` modify the `authorizationKey` to your own Harness client-side SDK key for your production environment
 3. In `package.json`, modify the "homepage" to point to your github pages URL